 - For an Accountant version, items are Company, Lists, or Accountant.

 Types of the Chart of Accounts:

 Here is a list of several account numbers and names so that it is relevant to the company.
 There are six types of accounts for tracking financial business activities.
 They are as follows:

 - Cost of goods sold

 - Income Accounts

-Assets can be divided into current assets, fixed assets, financial investments, and intangible assets.
+Assets categorize itself into current assets, fixed assets, financial investments, and intangible assets.
 Let’s discuss these assets in detail:

-- Current Assets: This account type has short-term economic resources than expected to converted into cash within one year.
+- Current Assets: This account type has short-term economic resources that expect to convert into cash within one year.
 Current assets are cash and cash equivalents, accounts receivable, inventory, and various prepaid expenses.